-The School of Education offers two graduate degree programs in Curriculum and Instruction: the Master of Science in Education (M.S.Ed.), and the Doctor of Philosophy in Education (Ph.D.).
+The School of Education offers three graduate degree programs in Curriculum and Instruction: the Master of Science in Education (M.S.Ed.) in Curriculum and Instruction, the Master in Teaching in Curriculum and Instruction Secondary Education (M.A.T.) and the Doctor of Philosophy (Ph.D.) in Education - Curriculum and Instruction.
 Those pursuing the M.S.Ed. must select either one of the program areas in Curriculum and Instruction or the concentration in Learning Systems Design and Technology.
 Those pursuing the Ph.D. must select from one of the following program areas: curriculum, instruction, and assessment; human development and family studies; language, literacies, and culture; STEM education; or teacher leadership.

-The Master of Science in Education degree in Curriculum and Instruction requires the completion of a minimum of 32 or 36 hours of course work, depending on the research requirement selected.
-At least 15 of the required semester hours must be at the 500 level and taken at SIU.
-The student must also meet Curriculum and Instruction core course requirements, research requirements, and program area requirements.
-No more than six semester hours of credit earned at another institution may be accepted toward this degree.
+The Master of Science in Education degree in Curriculum and Instruction requires the completion of a minimum of 36 credit hours of course work.
+At least 50% of the required credit hours must be at the 500 level.
+The student must also meet Curriculum and Instruction core course requirements, research requirements, and elective requirements.
+No more than six credit hours earned at another institution may be accepted toward this degree.
 It is recommended that transfer courses be from institutions accredited by national organizations (i.e., CAEP, NCATE, or TEAC).
-All transfer credits must be approved by the coordinator of graduate studies.
+All transfer credit hours must be approved by the coordinator of graduate studies.

 Admission and Retention